embarklabs/embark/site/source/_posts/2020-01-13-announcing-embark-5.md

 ## New Smart Contract configuration API

-Embark's Smart Contract configuration has been very declarative from the very first day on.
-Configuring different deployment options and settings for various scenarios is a very descriptive process when using Embark.
+Embark's Smart Contract configuration has been highly declarative from day one.
+Configuring different deployment options and settings for various scenarios is a largely descriptive process when using Embark.
 However, we felt there was still room for improvement.
-Especially because Embark handles not only Smart Contract configurations, but also configurations for things like the blockchain client in use.
-This sometimes caused confusion for our users as there weren't sure where certain configurations should go.
+Especially because Embark handles not only Smart Contract configurations, but also configurations for elements such as the user's choice of blockchain client.
+This sometimes caused confusion for our users since they weren't sure where certain configurations should go.

 That's why we've made the following changes: